raoconnor/raoconnor.github.io/_posts/2025-12-27-Migration-to-Nutanix-Part-4.md

 Open the console to each instance and test logon, and network connectivity

-### Conclustion
+### Conclusion

-Mainstream legacy Linux distributions typical in Enterprises are supported, older free distributions such as Centos or Rocky Linux have challenges
+Older mainstream legacy Linux distributions typical in Enterprises are supported, however free distributions that are EOL such as Centos or Rocky Linux have challenges